CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Bitstream Layout

-Each bitstream encodes tile state information using an adaptive linear quadtree or octree (depending on the `tilingScheme`) representation of the heirarchy.
+Each bitstream encodes tile state information using an adaptive linear quadtree or octree (depending on the `tilingScheme`) representation of the hierarchy.
 Tile states are packed in increasing order of level and Morton index of tiles within that level.
 Only tiles that subdivide internally will have information about their children present at the next level.
-This allows for a space efficient representation of sparse heirarchies.
+This allows for a space efficient representation of sparse hierarchies.

 *The following section is non-normative.*